JoshuvaGeorge03/my-learning-of-datastructures/README.md

  Binary heap indicates if every node has exactly two child, binomial heap means nodes have variable number of childs

  Note: all heaps must be trees, no cycle should be present.

+Converting Min PQ to Max PQ and vice versa
+ To turn Min PQ to Max PQ, why we do that? because, most times, we will have min PQ or max PQ, so, we should find a way to convert it into other PQ.

+ To do that, we can abuse the fact, every elements in priority queue is comparable data, so they must implement a some comparable interface, which we can simply negate to attain alternate version of PQ by doing this when adding and polling.